Income Protection for Tradies

 How do I choose income protection insurance for tradies?

-When it comes to choosing income protection insurance, it’s worth considering if and how your policy is underwritten.
-Underwriting is a process that insurers use to evaluate the risk of insuring someone.
-It then determines the terms and pricing of their insurance policy.
+When it comes to choosing income protection insurance, it’s worth considering whether and how your policy is underwritten.
+Underwriting is the process insurers use to evaluate the risk of insuring someone.
+It then determines the terms and pricing of your insurance policy.

 As part of the application process, you’ll often have to answer a range of questions to assess your individual risk, including: